Want to know the function of Insulin in the human body and its importance? You have come to the right page.

-What is the Function of Insulin? – Insulin Function
+What is the Function of Insulin in the Human Body?

 This hormone helps in the metabolism of the body.
 Without this hormone, we cannot live.
 Insulin depresses blood glucose level in different ways including glycogen synthesis and increasing the cell consumption of glucose.
-It also stimulates conversion of glucose into proteins and lipids, which reduces the level of glucose.
+It also stimulates the conversion of glucose into proteins and lipids, which reduces the level of glucose.

 Insulin also inhibits the hydrolysis of glycogen (breakdown of glycogen into glucose using water) in the liver and muscles.

 1. Insulin action on Digestive System